sail-sg/hloenv/docs/examples.rst

     * - opcode_attr_counts
       - Number of attributes in HLO opcode

+All edge features are vectors of the length of number of edges in the HLO graph.
+In/Out edge features share the same feature set as follows.

+.. list-table:: **In and Out Edge Features**
+    :widths: 42 42
+    :header-rows: 1

+    * - Feature Name
+      - Description

+    * - uids
+      - Unique ID of the edge, a concatination of source and destination nodes uids

+    * - srcs
+      - Node index of source node

+    * - dsts
+      - Node index of destination node

+    * - dims
+      - Dimension of the tensor flows by this edge

+    * - layout
+      - Layout of the tensor flows by this edge

+    * - lehmercodes
+      - The `Lehmer code <https://en.wikipedia.org/wiki/Lehmer_code>`_ (a better embedding) of the tensor layout

+    * - types
+      - Edge type is one of the following: outside any fusion, inside fusion, and cross fusion

+    * - dtypes
+      - Data type of the tensor flows by this edge

 All node features are vectors of the length of number of HloInstructions (nodes) in the HloModule (HloGraph).